HenriArno/HenriArno.github.io/_pages/about.md

 I’m a PhD candidate at **Ghent University** and an **FWO fellow**, working on **causal machine learning** for data-driven decision support.

 **Research interests**
-- Causal inference and treatment effect estimation
+- Causal inference, treatment effect estimation and policy learning
-- Robust and orthogonal learning methods
+- Orthogonal / debiased machine learning
 - Applications in healthcare, marketing, and recommender systems

 My latest work, **Rank-Learner: Orthogonal Ranking of Treatment Effects**, introduces a Neyman-orthogonal learning objective for directly ranking individuals by their treatment effects.
-Developed in collaboration with LMU Munich, the work will appear at ICML 2026.
-[Preprint](https://arxiv.org/abs/2602.03517)
+Developed in collaboration with LMU Munich, the paper was accepted at ICML 2026.
+[Preprint.](https://arxiv.org/abs/2602.03517)

 ## Experience